 - Microsoft: Microsoft sign-in is not supported in the iPad version of Zendesk Support for Mobile app.

-About enterprise single sign-on
+About enterprise SSO

 - Users navigate to a Zendesk page or subdomain.

-- If not already authenticated, users are redirected to your corporate server or third party identity provider login page, depending on the enterprise SSO option you selected.
+- If not already authenticated, users are redirected to your corporate server or third-party identity provider login page, depending on the enterprise SSO option you selected.

 - Users enter their sign-in credentials.